 The growth in stock exchanges building in mandatory ESG disclosures is significant.
 12 global stock exchanges have already incorporated ESG requirements into annual corporate financial reporting rules, another 15 provide formal guidance to issuers, and an additional 23 stock exchanges have committed to incorporating ESG requirements.

 The Task Force for Climate Related Disclosures (TCFD) recommends that both investors and companies assess, and publish, forward looking information on the financial implications of climate change for their business including impacts on carbon, water scarcity and water quality.
-And in November 2017, the PRI launched its guide to address ESG risk in supply chain for private market investors, signaling significant changes in the marketplace prioritising sustainability and long-term thinking on climate change for ensuring optimal financial business performance.
+And in November 2017, the PRI launched its guide to address ESG risk in supply chain for private market investors, signalling significant changes in the marketplace prioritising sustainability and long-term thinking on climate change for ensuring optimal financial business performance.

 The Sustainability Accounting Standards Board (SASB) has developed sustainability accounting standards for 79 industries in 11 sectors.
 These standards were designed to help public corporations disclose financially material information to investors in their proxy statements in a cost-effective and decision-useful format.
 Many of the world’s leading asset owners and asset managers participated in industry working groups to develop the standards, and are now becoming increasingly vocal about the need for their implementation by companies.